cran/highcharter/README.md

 ## Discount for highcharter users

 Highsoft provide a discount to the highcharter users.
 It is a 50% discount on our Single Developer license.
-More details in http://announcements.highcharts.com/foss/.
+More details in https://newsletter.highcharts.com/foss/.

-## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.